Best AI Agent Skills for Debugging in 2026

 What are the best debugging tools in 2026?

-How do I choose between inspector and Gearboy?
+How do I choose between embedded-debugger-mcp and inspector?

-inspector (1.9k stars) is the most adopted choice for general debugging workflows, written in TypeScript.
-Gearboy (1.1k stars) is a strong alternative and uses C++ instead.
+embedded-debugger-mcp (141 stars) is the most adopted choice for general debugging workflows, written in Rust. inspector (2.1k stars) is a strong alternative and uses TypeScript instead.
 Pick by your existing stack: match the language and runtime your team already uses to minimize integration cost.
-If unsure, start with inspector — it has the deepest community and the most examples online.
+If unsure, start with embedded-debugger-mcp — it has the deepest community and the most examples online.

 When should I NOT use a debugging tool?